sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Request Objects
 Clients MAY optionally send requests to the authorization endpoint using the request or request_uri parameter as defined by OpenID Connect.
-The use of the request_uri is preferred because of browser limits and network latency
+The use of the request_uri is preferred because of browser limits and network latency.

 Request objects MUST be signed by the Client's registered key.
 Request objects MAY be encrypted to the authorization server's public key.